 At the 2022 Convention, I was honored to receive the Bernie Thomas Memorial Award, which is the highest honor the NASG offers its members, and carries with it a life-time membership.

 Here are some facts about this web site itself.
+I am all about freedom and privacy.

 2024: Donald Trump